- Truly exceptional sound – these Ludwig-mastered Capitol pressings are the only way to fly

-- Tons of bass, smooth vocals, and an overall freedom from distortion characterize the sound of both sides, and that’s unusual because most copies of this record are just plain dreadful
+- Tons of bass, smooth vocals, and an overall freedom from distortion characterize the overall sound of both sides, and that’s unusual, because most copies of this record are just plain dreadful

-- Trust me on this one – you’re going to have a difficult and expensive adventure trying to find a great sounding copy of this one on your own
+- Trust me on this one – you’re going to have a difficult and (and expensive!) adventure trying to find a great sounding copy of this one on your own

 - 4 1/2 stars: “Although he could be an erratic live performer, for these shows, Hendrix was on — perhaps his finest performances… not only an important part of the Hendrix legacy, but one of the greatest live albums ever.”

 This vintage Capitol pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
-If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the band, this is the record for you.
+If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are listening live at Fillmore East, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.